sinanm89/amp_request/README.md

 # amp_request
-make a request to the local amp server by entering the commands bytewise
+send data to the local Twisted amp server by entering the commands bytewise.
+I want to make this into a commandline tool.